LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## Other container technologies

-* Singularity (LBL) - udocker currently supports it as execution mode
+* Singularity (LBL) - `udocker` currently supports it as execution mode

-* Charliecloud (LANL) - devels contacted Jorge: can udocker have a mode for it?
+* Charliecloud (LANL) - devels contacted Jorge: can `udocker` have a mode for it?
-  "Merge" the udocker, CLI functionality with underlying Charliecloud engine?
+  "Merge" the `udocker`, CLI functionality with underlying Charliecloud engine?

-* Shifter (NERSC) - at the moment no plans on any type of usage/integration in udocker.
+* Shifter (NERSC) - at the moment no plans on any type of usage/integration in `udocker`.

 * Podman (RedHat)